-The Eight-Task (maximum) Model is not mandated until a course has a syllabus review, and as English hasn't undergone a review and isn't scheduled for one yet, the eight-task maximum is not compulsory in English courses.
+The Eight-Task (maximum) Model is not mandated until a course has a syllabus review, and as English hasn't undergone a review, the eight-task maximum is not compulsory in English courses.

 Although the English and Literature courses have not yet had syllabus reviews, the Eight-Task Models not only provide exemplars for future change but can also be used for present courses to aid student wellbeing.
 The intention is to improve the balance between learning and assessment.
 Therefore, the Eight-Task Models for English include a reduction (to eight) in the maximum number of summative assessments required and an increased emphasis on formative activities.
 The formative activities and the texts listed in these models are suggestions only.